 The Iowa Law Enforcement Academy (ILEA) was created by an act of the Iowa legislature in 1967 with its purpose being to upgrade law enforcement to professional status.
 The specific goals were to maximize training opportunities for law enforcement officers, to coordinate training and to set standards for the law enforcement services.
 The Academy establishes minimum standards for Iowa law enforcement and grants officer certification.
 The Academy has the responsibility to decertify or to suspend officer's certification when necessary.
-In a manner of speaking, the Academy "polices the police".

 The Academy provides residential training sessions varying in length from the 15-week basic training schools to one-day specialty and in-service seminars.
 The Academy can provide housing for 112 persons at any one time.
 The physical facility consists of dormitory rooms, classrooms, a cafeteria providing meals three times a day, physical fitness center, photography and video production studio, and administrative offices.
 The Academy is located on Camp Dodge in Johnston, Iowa.
 ILEA shares firearm ranges and tactical facilities with the Iowa National Guard.

 The ILEA, in addition to maximizing training opportunities for all Iowa's peace officers, is responsible for providing basic and in-service training for all county and city jailers and Iowa telecommunication specialists.
 ILEA also establishes standards and training requirements for the reserve peace officers in Iowa.